sujee/mongodb-atlas-vector-search/README.md

 ### Lab-2 - Vector Search Using OpenAI Embeddings

-Perform vector search on already indexed collection.
-This collection is pre-populated with embeddings using OpenAI embedding model.
+Perform vector search on an already indexed collection.
+This collection is pre-populated with embeddings using an OpenAI embedding model.

 [lab-2](lab-2-vector-search-openai/README.md)